Abby works as a kennel tech at an animal clinic. She is a firm believer that leashes save lives.

 I've had big dogs that way too.
 Ruby is a 200-something pound Mastiff.
 She's a big dog with a big bite and a big hatred for leashes.
 Ruby and her brother Cody normally stay a week or so while their parents are out of town.
 No biggie.
 Walking her, on the other hand, is an absolute battle.
 I normally walk her with two leashes after what happened.

 Ruby and I were walking out of the clinic by the back door.
-Now, to remind you it's five am.
-It's dark and I understand it's scary.
+Now, to remind you, it's five am.
+It's dark, and I understand it's scary.
 Ruby decided she wanted to bite through my leash and take off.
-Thank goodness I reacted quick because a semi was coming down the road.
+Thank goodness I reacted quickly because a semi was coming down the road.
 Poor Ruby almost didn't make it.
-Once she was back inside, I gave her hugs, her food and a new blanket.
+Once she was back inside, I gave her hugs, her food, and a new blanket.

 Here is another dog who comes into the clinic.
 Ace.
-He is a three year old German Shepard police dog.
-Lovely dog.
-Great manners, listens to commands, but he still needs a leash.
-Just because he's a trained police dog, doesn't mean he doesn't need a leash.
+He is a three-year-old German Shepard police dog.
+He's a lovely dog with great manners who listens to commands, but he still needs a leash.
+Just because he's a trained police dog doesn't mean he doesn't need a leash.
 Leashes save lives.
-Not just in case Oreo gets in front of a car, it's when I'm walking my dog Allie and your 200 pound Mastiff decides he's hungry and gobbles up my pup.
+It's not just in case Oreo gets in front of a car; it's when I'm walking my dog, Allie, and your 200-pound Mastiff decides he's hungry and gobbles up my pup.

 Leash Tips and Tricks